Yes, it is always best if the raptor parent(s) raise their young. Knowing when to intervene is difficult.

 The Cass County Naturalist helped one of her volunteers encourage three brancher to not-quite-brancher barred owls to move to a barn near their nest tree.
 Storms the night before had displaced the young.
 One was just starting to make short flight attempts, likely the one in the photo.
 Inside the barn, the young barred owls were able to hop and flap up to a window in the peak of the barn.
 From there it was a short flight to the nest still in the oak tree.
 The next morning, the landowner reported an adult and two young barred owls still in the nest.
 They are not sure what happened to the third one.
 These owls were lucky to have an attentive adult owl and landowner!

 Why is it so important to get the young raptor back in the nest or to a wildlife rehabilitator?
 Young birds have a ‘window of opportunity’ to imprint on the adults (there is some debate whether there is just one time frame to imprint or if multiple opportunities).
-If the family cannot be reunited safely or at all, we would rather see something like this adult screech owl with foster children… than a very young raptor left on the ground to fend for itself (where it would not survive) or being hand-raised without an adult of that species present (in another crate across an aisle, in the same crate, in the same flight room).
+If the family cannot be reunited safely or at all, we would rather see something like this adult screech owl with foster children or the young raptor in a crate across an aisle from another or in the same flight room with the same species… than a very young raptor left on the ground to fend for itself (where it would not survive).
 If that young raptor doesn’t imprint on an adult like them, then that bird may not grow up knowing that it is a specific hawk, owl, falcon.
 When this happens, SOAR cannot release these birds back to the wild because they do not know how to be a social member of their species.
 Read about two or our current education ambassadors that are human imprints: Bella and Blaze.

 If you ever have questions or if you do see a young bird on the ground, read this PDF from the National Wildlife Rehabilitators first (it ‘feels’ like a flow-chart for songbirds, but is useful for raptors, too), when it says to call a wildlife rehabilitator, call SOAR at (712) 830-6116 and we’ll help process your situation, and if need be, get in touch with the nearest rehabilitator.